Skip to main content

 Service Disruptions

-DHI has established a process using Incident Management standards from the ITIL framework mentioned above.
-This process identifies service levels for each component of our platform as well as actions to take when services are disrupted.
-We have two primary processes, one of which handles Critical Incidents and the other is used for all other incidents.
-We utilize a Problem Management process where we identify recurring issues causing incidents and ruthlessly drive solutions to these issues.
-We have a Change Management process aligned to our engineering and infrastructure efforts, targeting a best-in-class change ratio of .04.
-These processes and metrics are reviewed in monthly meetings with IT & Technology Leadership.
+DHI has implemented an Incident Management process based on ITIL standards to define service levels for each platform component and establish protocols for responding to service disruptions.
+We operate two primary workflows: one for handling Critical Incidents and another for managing all other incidents.
+Our Problem Management process focuses on identifying recurring issues that lead to incidents and aggressively pursuing solutions to prevent future occurrences.
+Additionally, our Change Management process supports our engineering and infrastructure teams, striving for a best-in-class change success rate of .04.
+All processes and metrics are reviewed monthly with IT and Technology Leadership to ensure continuous improvement and alignment with organizational goals.
 Disruptions are defined as greater than 30 minutes and include disruptions for both critical features and full system downtime.

 Customer Downtime

-Our business is largely based on customers who purchase recruitment packages that outline a counts of job postings, applications, or candidate views.
-While significant service disruptions could adversely impact our ability to retain customers and, in turn, effect revenue, these activities can generally be performed the next time the system is available.
-No data is lost during service disruptions that impact customers.
-Because we have selected a cloud-based architecture to delivering our services, outages are generally short in nature, are resolved quickly if caused by a change, and normal business operations can resume in less than a business day.
+DHI’s business primarily serves customers who purchase recruitment packages that include job postings, applications, or candidate views.
+While significant service disruptions may impact customer retention and revenue, these activities can typically resume once the system is restored.
+Importantly, no data is lost during customer-impacting service disruptions.
+Our cloud-based architecture supports rapid recovery, ensuring that outages are generally short in nature, are resolved quickly if caused by a change, and normal business operations can resume in less than a business day.
 Customer downtime is based on 11 business hours per day across the United States time zones for the Service Disruptions listed above.

 DHI’s ESG reporting is based on and in conformance with the Sustainability Accounting Standards Board (SASB) SOFTWARE & IT SERVICES Sustainability Accounting Standard, available at https://www.sasb.org/standards/download/.